DBurca/BetterNumberGenerator/README.md

 # BetterNumberGenerator
- A better number generator built for a small school project
+ A better number generator built for a small school project.
+Made in Construct 3.

 ## Elimination Mode:
  Elimination Mode is a function that "eliminates" numbers as they are rolled.